Sony A7R vs Canon G7 X Mark II

 Body comparison: Sony A7R vs Canon G7 X Mark II

 The physical size and weight of the Sony A7R and the Canon G7 X Mark II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (46 percent) than the Sony A7R.
 It is worth mentioning in this context that the A7R is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.